judka-uriel/uriel-book/uriel_en.md

 {: .chapter #tree-life title="Tree of Life"}

 Some Orthodoxes portray themselves as the trunk of the tree of Judaism.
-In reality, this is not entirely so.
+In reality, this is not entirely true.

-The Orthodoxes are boughs — large woody branches representing the denominations of Judaism.
+The Orthodoxes are boughs — large woody branches representing the Orthodox denominations.
 At different times various offshoots diverged from the trunk, such as the Sadducees once were.
 But the branch of the Sadducees has long since withered and fallen off.